b00blik/FizzBuzzTalk/README.md

 ## Summary

-This repository contains few implementations of FizzBuzz problem in C and Java:
+This repository contains few implementations of FizzBuzz problem in C and Java for my public talk: [Youtube](https://youtu.be/hA2RsVVHPbE)

+Here you can find [slides](https://b00blik.ru/pres/FizzBuzzTalk_en_FCC.pdf)

 ### FizzBuzzMultithreading